 - If they are sleepy or unconscious, lie them on their side and dial 111 for an ambulance.

-- Do NOT try to make your child vomit or give food or liquid until you have been given advice.
+- Do NOT try to make your child vomit or give them food or liquid until you have been given advice.

 Vomiting + high fever + piercing scream (babies) or stiff neck (older children)